 A Lunch with No Sandwich?

 One reason lunches are more complicated here is the general lack of bread.
-We haven’t had bread in the house for months after we dabbled with the gluten-free lifestyle, determined that my husband definitely has some sort of issue with gluten, and have since remained “low-gluten”.
+We haven’t had bread in the house for months after we dabbled with an elimination diet that was gluten-free that determined that my husband definitely has some sort of issue with gluten, and have since remained “low-gluten”.

 Unless I try the soaked no-knead bread again, I won’t be sending any sandwiches in Paul’s lunchbox.

 I still have a hunch that gluten isn’t so great for him either, so I’m happy to keep him largely gluten-free as well.

 I’ve been thinking a lot about what to pack, and although my previous list of healthy lunch packing ideas has much to offer, remaining gluten-free is another question entirely.